Guiding Light

 The first line is a debugger statement for setting a breakpoint in xsbug.

-The third and fourth lines save a string to a variable and log it to the xsbug console using the global trace
+The third and fourth lines save a string to a variable and log it to the xsbug console using the global console.log

 function.